-Never Do These Things to Help You Get Over a Breakup | Reader’s Digest
+Get Over a Breakup: Never Do These Things to Help You Get Over a Breakup | Reader’s Digest

 Don’t date (or marry!) the next person you meetiStock/AzmanL

-With revenge still on the mind, and in the heart, it’s very easy to want to replace the missing limb, but resist!, advises April Masini, a New York-based relationship and etiquette expert.
+With revenge still on the mind, and in the heart, it’s very easy to want to replace the missing limb, but resist, advises April Masini, a New York-based relationship and etiquette expert.
 “After a painful breakup, being single for a while is the best way to ensure that your next relationship is not impulsive, haphazard, and doomed for a repeat break up,” she says.
 “Take some time to process what happened and where things didn’t go as you had hoped—and what you want to do differently next time,” she says.
 Check out these 11 signs you can totally trust your partner.

 Don’t overdo it on the partyingiStock/monkeybusinessimages